 Elephants are magnificent creatures — and they have suffered greatly for it at the hands of the...

 I was raised in a household where charitable giving was not optional — my parents give their time and resources generously enough to be recognized for it in our community, and raised my sisters and I to do the same.
 When I was a kid, my allowance was split into four envelopes — spending, short-term saving, long-term saving, and charity.
 Somewhere between allowance age and adulthood I lost the...

 Where did that pineapple I ate on the beach in Waikiki beach come from?
 What about bananas I picked up at the grocery store in Hilo?

-The answer might not be as simple as you think.
+The answer might surprise you.
 Today, a full 85% of Hawaii’s food is imported.
 This is a shocking statistic, considering the islands used to independently feed a population estimated to be the same size as one living there today.
-Depending on the...
+Depending on the outside world for food...

 Sep 10, 2012

 Astute readers of Alex in Wanderland may note that thus far I’ve had nothing but gushing praise for everything Icelandic (aside, I suppose, from the prices).
 It’s true, I love almost everything about this tiny island nation.